Chelsea Manning: U.S. Senate candidacy

 On January 11, 2018, Manning filed with the Federal Election Commission to run for the U.S. Senate in Maryland.
 On January 18, Manning filed with the Maryland State Board of Elections to challenge the state's senior senator, two-term incumbent Ben Cardin, as a Democrat in the June 26, 2018, primary election.

-On February 1, The Washington Post raised questions about Manning's eligibility to run.
-"While her case is on appeal," reported The Post, "she is on a technical form of unpaid active duty, putting her political campaign at odds with Department of Defense regulations that prohibit military personnel from seeking public office."
+On February 1, The Washington Post raised questions about Manning's eligibility to run: "While her case is on appeal, she is on a technical form of unpaid active duty, putting her political campaign at odds with Department of Defense regulations that prohibit military personnel from seeking public office."
 Military law expert Eugene R. Fidell of Yale Law School considered it unlikely the Army would take action against her, saying, "Services don't like to create martyrs."
 On February 2, Manning commented: "This is an issue that's cropped up mostly from the conservative blogosphere, and the campaign and we don't believe this is an issue at all. ...
 I've been issued a dishonorable discharge, and I'm not sure where the issue lies in this case."
 She also confirmed that she was still appealing her court-martial sentence.

 In mid-February, she said she had no plans to run television ads, explaining, "I can't stand watching campaign ads.
 We don't need to go to these old-media methods."
 Commenting on her opponent, 74-year-old incumbent Ben Cardin, she stated, "He's old hat.
 He's kept this establishment going."